kylejones200/psis_4700_applied_ai/webslides/advanced_Prompt-Engineering-and-Alignment.md

 ## Summary

-Prompts steer behavior.
+Prompts steer behavior
-Alignment keeps it ethical.
+Alignment keeps it ethical
 Together they define voice and intent

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.